Community Connections Grant Round opens Tuesday 11 August and closes Thursday 10 September 2020.

-Foundation 61 ($10,000) – To increase the engagement, resilience, connectedness and confidence of socially disadvantaged and isolated women who have been affected by life controlling issues through counselling, training, mentoring, volunteer opportunities, social events and an annual retreat.
+Foundation 61 ($10,000) – To increase the engagement, resilience, connectedness, and confidence of socially disadvantaged and isolated women who have been affected by life controlling issues through counseling, training, mentoring, volunteer opportunities, social events, and an annual retreat.

 Orange Sky Australia ($9,600) – To increase social connection for people experiencing homelessness in Greater Geelong by providing access to free laundry and genuine and non-judgmental conversation.